benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 * A regular Docker install, like on Linux, plus the NVIDIA Container Toolkit package

-# Matlab in Docker, with Local License File {#matlab-in-docker-with-local-license-file}
+# Matlab in Docker, with Local License File

 I'll move on to Matlab and include the setup steps in this same doc.